Privacy Policy

 • perform analysis and segmentation of our grant application and award information to help inform our Research Strategy, and monitor and improve our effectiveness

-• conduct research to better understand our supporters, including their capacity to give, and to improve the relevance of our fundraising
+• conduct research to better understand our audience, including their capacity to give, and to improve the relevance of our marketing and fundraising activities

-• invite supporters to take part in market research to improve our fundraising activity
+• invite our audience to take part in market research to improve our fundraising activity

 • use third party sources to update your address when you move